Tap water rights

 For general advice on how to stay happy and healthy abroad, check out our 60+ Overseas Travel Tips or the NHS Choices website.
 For more in-depth information on the various health risks in each country, including an important warning about fake bottled water (always check seals are intact), see the National Travel Health Network & Centre (NATHNAC).

 100 litres of tap water cost less than one litre of bottled water.
-We've crunched the numbers and if you poured 100 litres of tap water in Manchester in one day it'd cost you just under 18p for the lot, yet if you bought the same amount of Evian it'd be just over £40.
+When we crunched the numbers and if you poured 100 litres of tap water in Manchester in one day it'd cost you just under 18p for the lot, yet if you bought the same amount of Evian it'd be just over £40.

 Tap water meets health regulations.
 Bottled water's often cited as being purer.
 However, the principal inspector from the Drinking Water Inspectorate told us: